 When you start planning your vacation, spend some time with your point person, setting the expectations for your time away.
 Create checklists and provide contacts that will be useful.

 If you’re worried about overwhelming your point person with this work, consider splitting up your duties between two or three people, but make sure to ask one person to take the lead and make decisions on your behalf while you’re away.

 Spend some time telling your day-to-day contacts about your upcoming vacation.
 If you’re planning on telling them through an email, make sure you include the date you’re leaving, the date you’re returning and the information of your point person.

 You’ll also want to create an autoresponder for your email messages.
 This will send an out-of-office response when someone reaches out to you.
 Don’t forget to update your voicemail greeting, too.

 Ask your point person to be the gatekeeper of your communication.
 If someone from the office wants to get ahold of you for a business issue, they’ll need to go to your point person first.
 If the point person feels they can’t handle it, then they can contact you directly.
 This helps keep the smaller issues from getting in the way of you and those drinks with the little umbrellas.

 Automate Smaller Tasks

 If your job includes a great deal of data entry, consider hiring a virtual assistant for your time away.
 A virtual assistant is a person who will do this work for you.
-You can go through freelance sites like Upwork to find a virtual assistant that meets your needs, which is great step to automating your life.
+You can go through freelance sites like Fiverr to find a virtual assistant that meets your needs, which is great step to automating your life.

 Lock Away the Smartphone